Approved for both letter and S/U grading. May be repeated.

-Orients the student to ways in which English, Mathematics, Science, or Social Studies is learned in high school settings.
+Orients the student to ways in which English, Mathematics, Science, Social Studies or Computer Science is learned in school settings.
 Integrates an introduction to the use of technology as both a tool and a context for teaching and learning.
 As participants in a series of learning activities, students will reflect on the teaching and learning of English, Mathematics, Science, Social Studies or Computer Science from an inquiry oriented perspective.
-Coursework is integrated with a high school field experience to connect theory with practice in an examination of research and current trends in English, Mathematics, Science, or Social Studies education.
+Coursework is integrated with a school field experience to connect theory with practice in an examination of research and current trends.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: Admission to the Secondary Teacher Education Program, Department of Curriculum and Instruction Computer Science licensure program or consent of the instructor/department.

 Examines the curriculum and philosophy of teaching students in high school grades.
 Students will focus on a number of related topics including teaching a diverse student population, including all students in instruction, using technology for teaching high school English, Mathematics, Science, and Social Studies and alternative means of assessing students' learning.
 Seminar content will be integrated with coursework in instructional technology, assessment, and special education with high school students.
 Coursework is integrated with a high school field experience.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: CI 401.
 Requires concurrent enrollment in CI/EPSY 485 and SPED 405.

 Emphasizes the practical application of theory and recommended practices for developing curriculum, teaching, and assessing learning in the middle and senior high school years.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: CI 402 or CI 403.
 Concurrent enrollment in EDPR 442 required.